-2019 is already here with new and exciting trends in almost every sphere of business and HR is no exception either.
-With over 14 billion dollar invested in HR tech alone in 2018 globally, we are on the threshold of an exciting year ahead.
+2022 is already here with new and exciting trends in the field of HR.
+With over 14 billion dollar invested on HR tech alone in 2018 globally, we are on the threshold of an exciting year ahead.

-Here are four projected trends for HR technology in 2019 you may come across:
+Here are some projected trends for HR technology in 2022 you may come across:

-3. Mobile HR: Since millennials dominate the current gen workforce, it is observed that 80% of millennials have leaned towards mobile usage compared to desktops.
-Mobile phones have become a part and parcel of our lives and guess what?
+As a result of an era of millennials, modern workforce comprising of 80% millennials have seen leaning towards mobile usage than compared to desktops.
+Mobile phones have seen blending in every aspect of our lives and guess what?
 They are ruling today.
-Therefore, it is forcing businesses to include an HR app or make employee self-service portals available on mobile devices too.
-Also not to forget- it is time for a business to be where its employees are!
+Therefore, it is forcing businesses to include an HR app or make employees’ self-service portals available on mobile devices too.
+Also not to forget- Stay there, where your employees are!

-4. Outdated 9-to-5 working: This could be the most practiced trend in ‘19 and beyond.
+This could be the most practiced trend in ‘19 and further.
 Candidates have seen accepting a job with less pay because they had less or flexible working hours.
-This arises the need to having flexible working hours and remote working to attract the best talent.
-Not only being advantageous to employees, but also saves huge on office space and bringing the much desired work-life balance.
+This arises a need for smart businesses who look for best talent to include flexible working hours and remote working into their extra benefits’ list.
+Not only being advantageous to employees, but also saves thousands on office space and bringing the much desired work-life balance.

 To know more how Pocket HRMS can keep your business always updated and ahead in the race, write to us at firstname.lastname@example.org